-Look for a SSL certificate.
+1. Look for an SSL certificate

-Just seeing a logo or a “secure checkout” link isn’t necessarily enough—you need to click the link to make sure the storeowner hasn’t simply copied and pasted one.
-And if you’re a storeowner, make sure this logo is prominently displayed on your online store.
+When you’re checking out, look for a SSL certificate logo.
+Just seeing a logo or a “secure checkout” link isn’t necessarily enough—you need to click the link to make sure the store owner hasn’t simply copied and pasted one.
+And if you’re a store owner, make sure this logo is prominently displayed on your online store.

-Take a look at the URL before you purchase.
+2. Examine the URL before you purchase

-Find the padlock icon.
+3. Find the padlock icon

-Look for contact information.
+4. Look for contact information

 Legitimate online businesses want you to contact them with questions or concerns.
-Look around the site to find a phone number or e-mail address where you can reach out.
+Look around the site to find a phone number or email address where you can reach out.
 This is often in the footer of the site or within the company’s “About Us” or “Contact Us” section.
 Feel free to get in touch with the business owner to quell any fears or suspicions you might have.

 Note to online merchants: Make sure your contact information is readily available.
 This is also a prime opportunity to leverage your Live Chat software to reinforce customer confidence.

-Go with your gut.
+5. Go with your gut